 Use your buyer personas to leverage lead scoring and provide valuable information to prospects.
 Knowing who your most likely buyers are will help you to figure out what marketing materials you can create and offer at different stages of the buying cycle.
 Pay attention to what their needs are and generate materials that will help them make informed decisions.
 Nurturing leads through the sales funnel will keep your relationship strong.
 When they do make a decision to buy, you’ll most likely be who they turn to.

 5. Update Your B2B Data Regularly

 B2B data is constantly changing.
-People constantly change jobs, titles and responsibilities, and mergers occur.
-Your marketing efforts shouldn’t go to waste!
+People constantly change jobs, titles, and responsibilities, and mergers occur.
+Your marketing strategy shouldn’t go to waste!
 Make sure that your database is clean and up to date to ensure that you’re reaching your contacts.